sumiya11/blog/index.md

 - **15 June, 2022**, Our paper *F5: A REDUCE Package for Signature-based Gröbner Basis Computation* has been accepted to CASC 22 !

-- **6 June, 2022**, My talk *Groebner.jl - fast Groebner bases in Julia* was accepted to this year JuliaCon conference!
+- **6 June, 2022**, I will be giving the talk *Groebner.jl - fast Groebner bases in Julia* at this year JuliaCon conference!